robb-romans/docs-repo-template/common-gs/authenticate.rst

 With a valid token, you can send API requests to any of the API service endpoints that you are authorized to use.
 The authentication response includes a token expiration date.
-When a token expeires, you can send another authentication request to get a new one.
+When a token expires, you can send another authentication request to get a new one.

 .. note::